fkhademi/cne-hub/README.md

 :---|:---|:---
 hub_cidr | 172.16.0.0/16 | CIDR range to be used for pseudo DC
 hub_region | eu-central-1 | Region to deploy the pseudo DC
+offset  | 0 | Start offset for counting the Pods

 ### Outputs
 This module will return the following outputs: